 I am what is called a hybrid shooter.
 I shoot both film (yes, real film!) and digital.
 Both formats are great, which is why I choose to shoot with both.
 Normally you’ll see me with double straps, one side being a digital camera, and the other film.
 I love the dreamy and timeless look of film, and I love the dynamic range and quickness of digital.

 Since shooting film is drastically different than shooting digital, I have to balance both throughout a birth, and afterward to ensure they are a cohesive final product for my clients.
 Over time, I've worked out an ideal workflow that makes the most sense for me.

-All film will be shot in black and white, with digital being a mixture of both.
+All birth sessions are shot in black and white film and for lifestyle sessions I used a mixture of color, and black and white.
 Shooting film doesn’t affect my workflow and you will receive your images the same way and at the same time, combined with the digitals.
 Many clients opt to order 4x6" proof prints of their images, which I think is a gorgeous, fine-art way of keeping one's birth images.